 Events and Programs

-The LGBTQ+ Emergency Crisis Aid is operated by the UH LGBTQ Alumni Association and is available to UH LGBTQIA+ students who have encountered a situation involving unusual financial hardship caused by emergency or circumstances beyond the students’ control including housing or food insecurity, or other resource-based needs that threaten a student’s ability to remain enrolled and to successfully complete their degree.
+The UH LGBTQ Emergency Crisis Aid is operated by the UH LGBTQ Alumni Association and is available to UH Main Campus LGBTQIA+ students who have encountered a situation involving unusual financial hardship caused by emergency or circumstances beyond the students’ control including housing or food insecurity, or other resource-based needs that threaten a student’s ability to remain enrolled and to successfully complete their degree.

 If you believe you have a circumstance and would like to have your situation evaluated for funds, please complete this application.
 Provide as much detail as possible so that your needs are fully understood.
 Once the application is received, representatives from the LGBTQ Alumni Association will review your application and will contact you for a follow-up conversation or in-person meeting.
 Submission of this application does not guarantee the applicant will be awarded.